asaravanos/asaravanos.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a third year PhD in Machine Learning student at Georgia Tech advised by <a href="https://ae.gatech.edu/people/evangelos-theodorou" target="_blank"> Prof. Evangelos Theodorou </a>.
+I'm a third year PhD in Machine Learning student at Georgia Tech advised by <a href="https://ae.gatech.edu/people/evangelos-theodorou" target="_blank"> Prof. Evangelos Theodorou</a>.

-My research focuses on developing <b> distributed optimization-based methods </b> that are scalable for the control of large-scale multi-agent systems.
+My research focuses on developing <b> distributed methods </b> for the control of <b> large-scale multi-agent systems </b>.
+In particular, drawing tools from the areas of distributed optimization, stochastic optimal control and machine learning, my work aims in developing scalable and computationally efficient algorithms for controlling large-scale multi-robot teams.

+Prior to Georgia Tech, I graduated (top 1%) with a Diploma in ECE from the University of Patras in Greece, and was fortunate to be advised by <a href="https://nereus.mech.ntua.gr/" target="_blank"> Prof. Evangelos Papadopoulos</a>.

 See my
 <b>